tarowatanabe/cicada/README.rst

   1. Input is composed by CKY algorithm (compose-cky) which result in a hypergraph.
-  2. Cube-pruning (apply) to apply feature functions using 100 as a histogram pruning threshold using the weights at `samples/scfg/weights`.
+  2. Cube-pruning (apply) to approximately compute features using 100 as a histogram pruning threshold using the weights at `samples/scfg/weights`.
   3. 10-best derivations are computed and output at `-` (stdout) using `samples/scfg/weights` as a